gruntjs-updater/grunt-file-tags/README.md

 #### Default Options

-The following is the default configuration. `tags` will generate script and link tags for all matching `src` files and using the default `scriptTemplate` and `linkTemplate` defined above. it will then add these tags to `site/index.html` between the default `openTag` and `closeTag`.
+The following is the default configuration. `tags` will generate script tags for all matching `src` files and using the default `scriptTemplate` and `linkTemplate` defined above. it will then add these tags to `site/index.html` between the default `openTag` and `closeTag`.

 	grunt.initConfig({
 		file_tags: {